 - Lm= 961μH

 For this mode to work we have to first calculate the Optimal Slip.
 In order to calculate the optimal slip we have to use the formula below.

 According to the values from our motor, we can calculate the slip.
 On the particular case the slip will be

 Additionally, before running the motor we should check, in open loop, that the encoder/feedback has the same polarity as the direction that the motor is spinning.

 Finally, we have to tune the motor by setting the closed loop speed PID parameters.
 As stated in the manual starting from values of P=0, I=1, D=0 is a good starting point.

 Below we can see a successful tuning of the motor for closed loop constant slip with P=0, I=0.5, D=0.
 Of course this case is for a motor spinning free without load.
 Additional tuning will be needed for cases with load and more complex applications.

 Next mode we need to configure in order to reach the FOC speed mode is the FOC torque mode.
 It is quite important that we set up this mode since this is where we will introduce the FOC parameters to the controller.

 First step in this mode is to set the optimal flux Amps.
-In order to do that, we will need to change the mode to open loop (Volts per Hz) and run the motor with the motors using the rated Volts per Hertz ratio.
+In order to do that, we will need to change the mode to open loop (Volts per Hz) and run the motor at full power (motor command 1000) using the rated Volts per Hertz ratio.
 In this case it is 12.4 A. This flux amps can be increased (Flux Strength) for low speed and high torque operation requirements and can be decreased (Field Weakening) for high speed and low torque operation requirements.

 So we set the Rotor Flux Current to :12.4 A